-A source water assessment plan that provides more information such as potential sources of contamination has been prepared.
-This plan is available at the St. Mary's County Public Library or from Maryland Department of the Environment (MDE).
+A source water assessment plan has been prepared that provides more information such as potential sources of contamination.
+This plan is available thru the Dorchester County Public Library or Maryland Department of the Environment (MDE).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).